 - I used a 1700 watt air fryer in this test.
 If your air fryer is higher or lower wattage, you may need to amend the cooking times accordingly.

 - I cooked drumsticks today.
-If your fried chicken includes thighs, you will need to increase the time to cook these bigger and thicker pieces.
+If your fried chicken includes thighs or chicken breasts, you will need to increase the time to cook these bigger and thicker pieces.
+And if it’s chicken wings, it should be less.
+Again, use the meat thermometer to guide you!

 - DO NOT PREHEAT your air fryer 🙂 It’s a waste of your time and your electric bill.
 It’s an urban myth that pre-heating an air fryer does anything!!
 Read my full article on this subject to get the lowdown.